Amber Gray

-Amber Renae Gray (born April 2, 1981) is an American actress and singer.
-She is known for portraying Hélène Bezukhova in the 2016 Broadway musical Natasha, Pierre, & the Great Comet of 1812 and for originating the role of Persephone in the musical Hadestown, both off and on Broadway.
+Amber Gray is an American actress and singer.
+She is known for originating the role of Hélène Bezukhova in the musical Natasha, Pierre, & the Great Comet of 1812 and the role of Persephone in the musical Hadestown, both Off- and on Broadway.
 For the latter 2019 role, she was nominated for the Tony Award for Best Featured Actress in a Musical, additionally earning the 2020 Grammy Award for Best Musical Theater Album.

 Early life and education

-Gray was born on April 2, 1981, in Fort Belvoir, Virginia.
-She is a military brat and spent her early childhood across Europe and the United States.
-She later settled in Wayland, Massachusetts, where she attended Wayland High School.
+Gray is a military brat and spent her early childhood across Europe and the United States.

 She attended Boston University where she received a BFA in acting and New York University where she received an MFA in acting.

 Career

 In 2007, she began her screen career by appearing in an episode of Law & Order: Special Victims Unit, titled "Haystack", as a character named Raye.
 She also worked as a photographer on Canada's Top Model in 2009 on the episode "Bright Lights: No Pity".
 In 2012, Gray first became involved with Natasha, Pierre, & the Great Comet of 1812.
 Gray portrayed Countess Hélène Bezukhova in the musical's performances at the Off-Off-Broadway Ars Nova Theater.
 Gray continued with Great Comet when it moved to Kazino Meatpacking in 2013, Kazino Times Square in 2014, and when it opened on Broadway in late 2016.
 Gray was awarded a 2017 Theatre World Award for her performance as Hélène.